dominiclet/obsidian-note-definitions/README.md

 4. A line that occurs after a registered **word** and is not an alias is deemed to be a definition.
 Definitions can be multi-line.
 All subsequent lines are definitions until the definition block delimiter is encountered.
 5. A line with nothing but three hyphens `---` is used as a delimiter to separate definition blocks.
 This is rendered as a delimiting line in Obsidian.

+Example definition file with two definition blocks:

+> # Word1
+>
+> *alias of word1*
+>
+> Definition of word1.
+> This definition can span several lines.
+> It will end when the delimiter is reached.
+>
+> ---
+>
+> # Word2
+>
+> Notice that there is no alias here as it is optional.
+> The last word in the file does not need to have a delimiter, although it is still valid to have one.

 ## Feedback

 I welcome any feedback on how to improve this tool.